APPELLEE’S STATEMENT OF THE ISSUES

-If Appellant was really concerned about a disparate impact to minority groups it wouldn’t be reporting charges without convictions as it did in the background report to Rent-A-Center.
-Reporting arrests without convictions for employment purposes has a disparate impact on minority groups such as African-Americans and Hispanics because they are arrested at much higher rates than whites.
+If the Appellant was really concerned about a disparate impact on minority groups it wouldn’t be reporting charges without convictions as it did in the background report to Rent-A-Center.
+Reporting arrests without convictions for employment purposes have a disparate impact on minority groups such as African-Americans and Hispanics because they are arrested at much higher rates than whites.
 See www.eeoc.gov/laws/guidance/arrest_conviction.cfm (in which the EEOC cautions against such a practice).
 This practice may also constitute discrimination.
 Id.

 Ironically, Appellant’s failure to use a cross-blocking type procedure resulted in a significant actual, rather than imagined, negative impact on at least one minority group member – Williams – who is an African-American, and perhaps many others.
 Indeed, as the District Court stated assuming “Ricky” Williams persisted in his criminal endeavors, Richard Williams could continue to be erroneously matched with him for eternity (or at least throughout his lifetime).
 DE:217, 19.